banklab/banklab.github.io/src/lib/content/about.md

 title: About Us
 permalink: /about/
 ---
-This page is under construction.
+This page is NOW ACTIVE.